Using Spaced Repetition to Learn Programming

 A Leitner Box is a physical system for efficient memorization using the principle of spaced repetition.
 It consists of a series of card boxes or compartments, each representing a different repetition interval.
 As you learn and review flashcards, they are moved between compartments based on whether you got them correct or incorrect, with the idea being to review cards you struggle with more frequently than those you find easy.

-Imagine you have 3 boxes.
+Example: Imagine you have 3 boxes.
 You review the cards in Box 1 every day.
 When you answer a card correctly, it moves to Box 2, reviewed every 3 days.
 If you get it right again, it moves to Box 3, reviewed weekly.
 If you get a card wrong at any stage, it goes back to Box 1 for daily review.

-OK, so a Leitner box is neat in the same way a horse drawn carriage is neat.
+Ok, so a Leitner box is neat in the same way a horse drawn carriage is neat.
 In the real world you need software to use spaced repetition unless you want to use a Lietner box.

 Anki